Jake Worth

 • Enjoy regularly tackling new projects and systems

-I mentor to support my community.
-But I also like talking to smart junior developers, learning what they’re learning, feeling their excitement, and building my network.
+Third, as a mentee you have to give back.
+I mentor to support my community, but I get something out of it, too.
+I like talking to smart junior developers, seeing what they’re learning, feeling their excitement, and building my network.
 A strong mentee offers these things.

 It’s a give and take; be sure to give, too.